vpinball/b2s-backglass/README.md

 ### ScreenRes files

 The B2S Server uses [ScreenRes files](ScreenRes.txt) files.
-The default file name is [ScreenRes.txt](ScreenRes.txt).
+The default file name is "ScreenRes.txt".
-When the B2S Server loads a backglass, it tries to find TableName.res and if not found it will revert to [ScreenRes.txt](ScreenRes.txt).
+When the B2S Server loads a backglass, it tries to find "TableName.res" and if not found it will revert to "ScreenRes.txt".

 The default filename can be altered by setting the registry key Software\B2S\B2SScreenResFileNameOverride